HITL Approval Gates

 Reject a Request

 Rejects a pending request and aborts the workflow.
-The rejector identity is extracted from the X-User-ID header.
+An audit reason (minimum 10 characters) is required.

 curl -X POST "http://localhost:8080/api/v1/workflows/wf-abc-123/steps/step-2/reject" \